 You don’t have to be a Scrooge to want to avoid doubling your electric bill during the holiday season.
 Save money by limiting your display time to a few hours each evening.
 Set a timer for every string of lights, and shut it all down when the festive time is over.

 Not every holiday dish has to be cooked in the oven for hours.

 Save money and energy by finding alternate recipes that do well in smaller appliances.
-Dig through your cupboards for your Crock-Pot, your toaster oven, and that bread machine someone gave you five years ago.
+Pull out your Crock Pot or Instant Pot, your toaster oven, and that bread machine someone gave you five years ago.
 Turn them into your holiday cookery secret weapon.
 You won’t heat up your kitchen, and you’ll cook tasty dishes with a fraction of the power.

 Adjust your choice of clothes.
 Wear holiday sweaters, comfortable light layers underneath, and socks and slippers to keep yourself cozy.
 If you’re spending an evening watching holiday classics on TV, cuddle up under a comfy quilt to keep the chill away.
 Your budget will thank you.